Rafael Santos Borré: Eintracht Frankfurt

 On 5 July 2021, Santos Borré joined German club Eintracht Frankfurt.
 On 5 May 2022, he scored the winning goal in a 1–0 win over West Ham United in the second leg of the semi-finals of the Europa League, which helped his club to reach the final.
 In the final, Borré scored Eintracht's equalizer against Rangers, and the winning penalty (5–4) to win the competition for his team.

 Loan to Werder Bremen

 On 1 September 2023, the last day of the 2023 summer transfer window, Santos Borré joined Frankfurt's league rivals Werder Bremen on loan for the 2023–24 season.

 Internacional

 On 17 January 2024, Brazilian Série A club Internacional announced that an agreement had been reached with Eintracht Frankfurt for the signing of Santos Borré on a contract until December 2028.
 The date in which the transfer would happen was not specified, but revealed to be prior to 10 July 2024.
 The transfer fee involved was reported to be around €5.5 million.

+Return to River Plate

+On 4 July 2026, River Plate announced the return of Borré to the club on a contract until 2029.